Grounds for Defamation Lawsuit: A Comprehensive Guide

 The defamatory information should be factual according to the third party

-Public figures have a particularly difficult time winning defamation cases than private individuals.
+Public figures have a tough time winning defamation cases than private individuals.
 But a skilled defamation lawyer will combat defamation allegations to protect your reputation either way.

 Cost of Defamation Lawsuit